GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-2hr/sphinx/what_is_dragons.rst

 it is a NIRI file and an IMAGING FLAT.
 This is how the Recipe System will know which recipes and which primitives to load and run.

-The other important component of the DRAGONS automation infrastruture is the calibration manager.
+The other important component of the DRAGONS automation infrastructure is the calibration manager.
 It is operated with the ``caldb`` command.
 (Again, there's an API too.)
 This accesses a light weight ``sqlite`` database that will store information about your locally processed calibrations.
 When a